 Psychedelic research is still in its early stages in many ways, so there is much that is not fully known or understood about this treatment, how it works, why it works, and what it can help with.
 Each year, a growing body of research adds credibility to psychedelic treatment and proves that for some, this kind of treatment is highly effective, and even life-changing.

-Here is a summary of the research on what issues psychedelic therapy has proven to help:1,3,4,7,8
+Here is a summary of the research on what issues psychedelic therapy has proven to help:1,3,4,7,9

-- Major depressive disorder, and especially treatment-resistant depression has been improved and in some cases, even put into remission with the use of psychedelics.
+- Depression: Major depressive disorder, and especially treatment-resistant depression has been improved and in some cases, even put into remission with the use of psychedelics.
 In one study, 71% of depressed people saw significant improvements after receiving psilocybin and 54% achieved complete remission of their symptoms.
-Ketamine has also shown promising results in treating depression, particularly in regards to suicidal thinking.
+Ketamine for depression has shown promising results, particularly in regards to suicidal thinking.

-- Substance use disorders and addictions have also been effectively treated with psychedelics like Ibogaine, Ayahuasca, LSD, and psilocybin, and have shown higher rates of remission than in control groups.
+- Addiction: Substance use disorders and addictions have also been effectively treated with psychedelics like ibogaine, ayahuasca, LSD, and psilocybin, and have shown higher rates of remission than in control groups.
 Psychedelic treatment has also shown promising results in people who are trying to quit smoking, with 80% of people treated still not smoking at a six-month follow-up.

-- Anxiety has also been treated with psychedelics like Psilocybin and LSD, and has shown promising results, especially with people who have social anxiety related to Autism Spectrum Disorder.
+- Anxiety & OCD: Anxiety has also been treated with psychedelics like Psilocybin and LSD, and has shown promising results, especially with people who have social anxiety related to Autism Spectrum Disorder.
 People with anxiety-related conditions like obsessive compulsive disorder (or OCD) have also been treated successfully with psychedelics.

 It’s important to note that the results of psychedelics aren’t the same for each person, and may not provide benefits for everyone.
 As Dr. Johnson from Johns Hopkins notes, “the effects are extremely variable.”
 Still, many people do report experiencing benefits when they receive this treatment in controlled treatment settings with licensed and trained clinicians.